daelee711/AV-speech-separation/index.md

 [comment]: # (Abstract: 1-2 Paragraphs)

 The visual component of human speech provides rich information about the acoustic signal that can be exploited for source separation.
 For our project, we train a model to estimate the time-frequency audio mask that separates two speakers in a single channel recording that utilizes the visual information of the speech.
-Over 5000 videos were retreived from the [AVspeech][2] dataset and combined into pairs to form speech mixtures and ground truth labels.
+Over 5000 videos were retrieved from the [AVspeech][2] dataset and combined into pairs to form speech mixtures and ground truth labels.
 To our knowledge, this project is the first publicly available end-to-end implementation of the [state of the art speech separation model developed by google research][1].

 [comment]: # (Introduction & Background / Problem being addressed and why it’s important / Related work / approach and rationale / contribution or novel characteristics)